Alfresco/alfresco-ng2-components/docs/core/components/viewer.component.md

 The second boolean flag `enableDownloadPromptReminder: true` can be used to configure whether the reminder prompts should be displayed or not.
 `downloadPromptReminderDelay` property can be used to configure the time to wait between reminder prompts.

-Note: All times in this configuration must be provided in seconds
+> All times in this configuration must be provided in seconds

 ## See also